elijahfry/sass-lint/docs/cli/readme.md

 # Command Line Interface

-Sass Lint can be run via its Command Line Interface (CLI).
+Sassy lint can be run via its Command Line Interface (CLI).
 To do so, run `sassy-lint` from the command line.

 By default, the command will run against the glob / array of globs defined by a user's `file.include` option in their config, or a glob / array of globs (or single files) can be passed as the last argument to the CLI to be explicitly run against.